1587causalai/CausalQwen/docs/ONE_PAGER.md

 ## The Vision

 Just as Google built an empire on PageRank, we're building the future of AI on CausalEngine.
 Every intelligent system of tomorrow will be powered by causal reasoning, not statistical imitation.

-**CausalEngine isn't just better AI.
-It's real AI.**
+*CausalEngine isn't just better AI.
+It's real AI.*

----

-*"We found the algorithm of intelligence itself."*